How to Make Money on Pinterest Without a Blog

 Remember, Pinterest is a search engine.

-Use lots of ‘key words’ – the kind of words that people search for.
+Use lots of ‘keywords’ – the kind of words that people search for.
 This will help people find your pin, even if they don’t follow you.

 This should help my pin show up in search results for people searching for those words.

-Your description should also include a disclosure such as ‘affiliate link’ or ‘#ad’.
+Important: if you pin affiliate links directly, your description should also include a disclosure such as ‘affiliate link’ or ‘#ad’.

-Regulators like the Federal Trade Commission in the US and the Advertising Standards Authority in the UK require a disclosure.
+Government regulators like the Federal Trade Commission in the US and the Advertising Standards Authority in the UK require a disclosure.
 Check with your local authority to make sure you’re following their guidelines.

 It’s also just plain spammy if you don’t let your followers know.